 By donating to the DEO Clinic, you make the whole community healthier.
-Will you help us transform your donation into better health for those who have no other options?
+Will you help us transform your donation into better health when the high cost of healthcare excludes our neighbors?
 You can be the Good Samaritan providing for the care of a stranger!

 Other ways to help:

 If you designate DEO, Amazon will donate when you purchase

 Let DEO benefit when you shop at Kroger

 Would you like to join our team?
 DEO exists because more than 70 volunteers give their time to help people pursue better lives through better health.
 The average volunteer gives 3-4 hours once each month.

 Physicians and physican assistants evaluate and offer treatment to patients under the Georgia Volunteer Healthcare Program.

 NPs, RNs, LPNs, phlebotomists, physical therapists and others - triage and assist patients.